Vulkan: Apple

+Huawei, OpenAtom Foundation and Eclipse Foundation

+As of August 2023, Huawei provides supports for native Vulkan NAPI with the industry standard SPIR-V shader since HarmonyOS 4.0 API 10 and extended into HarmonyOS NEXT iterative system for current HarmonyOS versions.
+It has been adopted as an extension on OpenAtom's consortium open source project, OpenHarmony with a newer graphics stack for the system, including Eclipse Foundation based Oniro project, ArkGraphics 3D software engine that has been recently open sourced since May 2024 on OpenHarmony 5.0 beta 1 that has been previously exclusive to proprietary HarmonyOS NEXT developer kit, on custom graphics pipelines features.

 Backwards compatibility

 Vulkan is not backwards compatible with OpenGL, although there are certain projects that implement OpenGL on top of Vulkan, such as Google's ANGLE and Mesa's Zink.

 Vulkan is also not compatible with other graphics APIs such as Direct3D, Metal, and Mantle, however implementations of those APIs exist atop of Vulkan: